muahmad-hub/Alumni-Website/README.md

 - **Real-time chat:** WebScoket-powered messaging
 - **AI Categorization:** BERT/TF-IDF + SVM model to classify skills and goals
 - **Recommendation Engine:** A*-like heuristics + Personalized PageRank
-- **Notification email:** Users are sent notifications through email upon actions like mentor request or a connection being accepted
+- **Notification email:** Users are sent authentication link and notifications through email upon actions like mentor request or a connection being accepted.
+Weekly digest for messages are also sent.
+- **Limits on login and sign up:** For ensuirng the website is secure and to prevent Brute Force Attacks, limits fro login and signup have also been implemented
 ## Technical Highlights
 >See [Technical details](docs/technical_details.md)
 - Recommendation Engine: